 Kia received her Bachelor of Arts in Africana studies from Brown University in 2003 and a Master of Arts in print journalism from the University of Maryland in 2004.
 She worked for six years as a newspaper reporter–first at the Providence Journal and then at the Times-Picayune–before enrolling at UCLA School of Law, from which she received her Juris Doctor in 2013.

-Jack Largess graduated in 2016 from UNC-Chapel Hill, earning a Bachelor of Arts in geography.
-His honors thesis studied the ways that housing policy limited the effectiveness of the Charlotte-Mecklenburg School system’s court-ordered desegregation busing plan.
-Jack most recently worked as an educator with teenaged farmworkers during the Blueberry Harvest in Maine.
-Previously, he has volunteered as a dorm head in a migrant shelter in Mexico and interned with the Mecklenburg County Public Defender’s office in Charlotte, North Carolina.
+Jack Largess is an investigator who joined IPNO in October 2017.
+Jack received a Bachelor of Arts in geography from UNC Chapel Hill.
+His honors thesis studied the ways that housing policy limited the effectiveness of the Charlotte-Mecklenburg School system’s court-ordered desegregated plan.
+Before joining IPNO, he volunteered at a migrant shelter in Mexico and interned with the Mecklenburg County Public Defender’s office in Charlotte, North Carolina.

 Emily Maw has been with IPNO since 2003.
 From 2004-2005 she was legal director, from 2005-2018 she was IPNO’s director and she now serves as IPNO’s senior counsel, focusing on litigation.
 She is licensed in Louisiana and Mississippi.
 Prior to working at IPNO, Emily worked with the then-Louisiana Crisis Assistance Center for several years as an investigator for capital cases in Louisiana, Mississippi and Texas.
 She also worked at the Texas Defender Service.
 Emily received her Bachelor of Laws from the University of Edinburgh and her Juris Doctor from Tulane Law School.

 Kirschelle McGowan received her Juris Doctor from Southern University Law Center in 2012 and was admitted to practice law in Louisiana in October 2012.
 During law school, Kirschelle worked as a student attorney in the Juvenile Defense Clinic and was a member of Law Review.
 Before joining IPNO’s staff in 2013, Kirschelle worked for Criminal Defense Attorney Julie C. Tizzard in New Orleans.

 Kirschelle obtained a Bachelor of Science in criminal justice in 2006 as well as a Master of Science in criminal investigations in 2007 from Southern University and A&M College.

 Jené O’Keefe Trigg